Lukiewookie/py-wwbs/README.md

 # py-wwbs
+Python Weather Wireless Broadband Speed

-A python program periodically checking for internet speed and weather
+A python program periodically checking for internet speed and weather using OWM and SpeedTest APIs.